AdrienGuo/TAGNN/README.md

 ## Results
-My testing results:
+My testing results (MRR@100):
-I also tested on SR-GNN with the same dataset, and the performances of TAGNN are indeed a little bit better. s
+I also tested on SR-GNN with the same dataset, and the performances of TAGNN are indeed a little bit better.

 | start month | 2020-01 | 2021-01 | 2021-03 | 2021-04 |
 |-------------|---------|---------|---------|---------|
 | SR-GNN      |         | 11.111  | 11.528  | 11.294  |